 California state law supersedes the City Charter and places regulatory authority over limousines and other transportation for hire, including TNCs, with the California Public Utilities Commission.
 The City of Sunnyvale will continue to follow the Public Utilities Commission's actions related to TNCs.
-Currently, the City is supportive of current proposals that would require all TNCs to provide \$1.0 million in insurance coverage for enrolled drivers at all times.
-This measure would align with the City's insurance requirement placed on all taxicab franchises.
+The City is supportive of current law that requires all TNCs to provide \$1.0 million in insurance coverage for enrolled drivers at all times when carrying passengers.
+This measure aligns with the City's insurance requirement placed on all taxicab franchises.

-9. Potential Reversal Legislation in Response to AB 1147 (Bonilla) Massage Therapy
+8. Response to AB 1147 (Bonilla) Massage Therapy

-Sponsored by the League of California Cities (LCC), AB 1147 completely revised and recast the law pertaining to massage therapy, including returning land use control back to cities.
+Sponsored by the League of California Cities (LCC), AB 1147 completely revised and recast the law pertaining to massage therapy, including returning land use control and regulatory authority of massage establishments back to cities.
 The City supported this measure as an important step in reducing the incidences of human trafficking and prostitution.
 The City actively engaged with the LCC to provide feedback on this clean-up legislation in response to previous legislation (SB 731, 2008) which established massage establishments as having fewer regulations than every other business in the state.
-The LCC suspects massage-industry legislation may be introduced in 2015 which would reverse the provisions of AB 1147.
-Staff will monitor legislation and take action, as necessary, to express the City's support for the provisions found in AB 1147 and oppose any efforts to reverse the legislation.
+In response to AB 1147, the City recently amended SMC 9.41 to comply with current state law.
+Staff will monitor future proposed legislation and will also monitor the effect of state and local law on the massage industry.